surniaulula/wpsso/readme.txt

 * **Developer Notes**
 	* Removed 'loading="lazy"' from the hidden Pinterest Pin It button image.
 	* Moved the 'nopin' image attribute filters from the WpssoMedia to the WpssoPinterest class.
+	* Added a 'nopin' attribute to Gravatar images when the Add "nopin" to Site Header Image option is enabled.

 **Version 6.4.0 (2019/09/22)**